Baku Sports Palace

 Baku Sports Palace (also known as Baku Sport Hall) is an indoor arena located in Baku, Azerbaijan.
-Originally the arena is named as Palace of Hand Games (Əl Oyunları Sarayı) until 2015.
+Originally, the arena was named Palace of Hand Games (Əl Oyunları Sarayı) until 2015.
 It is located near the Baku Boulevard on the Caspian Sea coast.
-It was built in 1974 and was renovated in 2015.
-The palace consists of 1736 seats.
+It was built in 1974 and renovated in 2015.
+The arena consists of 1736 seats.

 Various domestic and international competitions such as badminton, judo, futsal, wrestling, table tennis, taekwondo and volleyball are held in the Palace.